RanaWahid/MATLAB_Tasks/READMEtest.md

 1. <br/>
     a.
 The 2 players in Multi-Player mode play use “X” and “O”.
        The player that gets to play first will get the "X" mark (we call him/her player X) and the player that gets to play second will get the "O" mark (we call him/her player O).<br/>
     b.
 While in Single Player mode, the player only plays with "X" and the computer plays with "O".
        The player gets to play first with "X" and it takes turns against the computer.<br/>

-2.A player marks any of the 3x3 squares with his mark (“X” or “O”) and their aim is to create a straight line horizontally, vertically or diagonally with two intensions:<br/>
+2. A player marks any of the 3x3 squares with his mark (“X” or “O”) and their aim is to create a straight line horizontally, vertically or diagonally with two intensions:<br/>
     a.
 One of the players gets three of his/her marks in a row (vertically, horizontally, or diagonally) i.e. that player wins the game.<br/>
     b.
 If no one can create a straight line with their own mark and all the positions on the board are occupied, then the game ends in a draw/tie.